trevorvanatta44-ux/VIP-Recovery-Network-Forensics/README.md

 ## Observed Network Communication Sequence

-After DNS resolution and TCP connection establishment, the workstation initiated multiple application-layer communications.
-HTTPS traffic was preceded by TLS handshakes, while a separate authenticated SMTP session was later observed with the eraqron.shop mail server.
+After DNS resolution, the compromised workstation established multiple TCP connections with external systems.
+HTTPS communications were preceded by TLS handshakes that negotiated encrypted sessions before application data was exchanged.
+Later in the capture, a separate authenticated SMTP session was observed with the eraqron.shop mail server over TCP port 587.

 ## Indicators of Compromise (IOCs)